Al-Khan Al-Ahmar

 Contents of photo need to be translated.

-With no foreseeable change on the horizon, the Jahalin communities continue to face significant challenges due to the lack of basic infrastructure.
-Access roads are often difficult to navigate, especially without SUVs, and there is a lack of proper sewage infrastructure and basic development.
-While most residents are connected to the water system through the water allowance provided by the Palestinian Authority – which they pay for based on water meter readings – some communities lack such connections.
-In these cases, young boys must transport water on donkeys from nearby wells, as depicted in the accompanying photo.
-None of the communities have access to electricity, although some huts have managed to install solar panels that offer a limited solution for lighting and manage to power a small refrigerator for part of the day.
-In the past, the state confiscated these panels, arguing that they, too, required building permits.
-However, the Supreme Court overturned this decision, and the solar panels were returned to the residents.
+With no prospect of change, the Jahalin communities suffer from a lack of basic infrastructure.
+Access roads that often require an off-road vehicle and a lack of connection to sewage or basic development.
+Most residents are connected to the water system as part of the Palestinian Authority's water rationing and pay for use through a water meter.
+However, some communities do not have such a connection, and boys bring water on donkeys twice a day from nearby wells (pictured).
+None of the communities are connected to electricity.
+Some of the huts have connections to solar panels that provide some solution for light lighting and a small refrigerator for part of the day.
+In the past, the state confiscated the panels on the grounds that these also require building permits, but the High Court of Justice reversed the decision and the panels were returned.

 Children bring water from a well located 1 km from Nabi Musa, a community which lacks access to a water connection.
 Photo: Yaniv Nadav, 2020